 Pastor Lenny's first stint at directing was with Ankosfilms and culminated in the two part documentary "Do Black Churches Matter in the ELCA?" which is available for congregational use for free on Youtube.
 His next film that he is co directing with Jason Chesnut is "Young, Gifted and Black in the ELCA"

 Pastor Lenny is an author at Fortress Press.
-His new book "Dear Church: A Love Letter to the Whitest Denomination in America" which will be released July 2nd, 2019.
+His new book "Dear Church: A Love Letter from a Black preacher to Whitest Church in the U.S" and is available for pre-order now.
 Pastor Lenny has written extensively in the last few years about the church and its place in the 21st century.
-His old blog formerlyunchurched.com, his medium @lennyaduncan, for Living Lutheran, the disruptworshipproject.com, Sparkhouse, Working Preacher and for a host of other folks.
+His old blog formerlyunchurched.com, his medium @lennyaduncan, for Living Lutheran, the disruptworshipproject.com, Sparkhouse, Working Preacher, and is doing a residency at https://www.ourbibleapp.com

 Pastor Lenny is married to his wife, Bree, who is his biggest supporter and brought him to the church.
 They have a college age daughter, Jenna, who is amazing and the best parts of both her parents.